 An exterior paint scheme should be made up of at least three colors: The field or large areas such as walls or roofs.
 The trim consists of corner boards, window trim, fascias, rakes, etc. The accent, or specific elements, including doors, shutters, and other architectural features.

 Field colors make up most of what you’ll see on the house and will lead you to the choice of trim and accent.
 On the home pictured below, subtle color changes are used in the center of the gable to highlight a change in the shingles and accentuate features.

 Are you trying to make your house look more prominent on the street?
 A lighter field color will make it look more significant; a darker color will visually shrink it.
 But darker colors can also give it a robust and solid appearance.

 The trim color can make or break the scheme.
 Darker trim – especially around the windows – can cause a “frame” effect, where the windows look like pictures hung on a wall.
 Keeping the trim lighter than the field is almost always a safe bet.

 Gutters, downspouts, and similar elements are usually painted the trim color to help them “disappear” into the background.
 But always consider how existing structural elements can enhance the color scheme.
 Using copper or black (deep-colored) gutters and leaders can add dramatic effects.

 The accent color is where the excitement is.
 Once you’ve chosen an attractive combination of field and trim, make it “pop” with an eye-catching accent color.
-It’s a tool to give life to an otherwise muted color scheme and draws attention to the important features of the house.
+It’s a tool to give life to an otherwise muted color scheme and draws attention to the essential features of the house.

 The front door, shutters, and window frames (not the trim) are good places for accent colors.
-Windows painted with an accent and trim colors together can be the most interesting part of the composition.
+Windows painted with an accent and trim colors together can be the most exciting part of the composition.